Beakerboy/VBA-SQL-Library/README.md

 The library includes a handful of helper functions.
 * Date/Time manipulation, toIso() and toUnix().
 * String encapsulation str() to add single quotes around strings and escape contained single-quotes

+### Unit Tests
+If you would like to run the unit tests, import all the library files including the files in "testing" into an Excel workbook.
+In some cell, type "=RunUnitTests()".
+Any failures will open a messagebox stating the expected output and what was actually received by the library.